brevzin/cpp_proposals/2996_reflection/reflection.md

 ### [temp.res.general]{.sref} General {-}

-Add a parargraph after the definition of _type-only context_ to define what it means for a  splicer to appear in a type-only context.
+Extend paragraph 4 to define what it means for a `$splice-specifier$` to appear in a type-only context.

 ::: std
 [4]{.pnum} A qualified or unqualified name is said to be in a `$type-only context$` if it is the terminal name of